Customer experience: Designing customer experience

+History

+The concept of customer experience has roots in marketing and consumer behavior research.
+In 1994, Lewis Carbone and Stephen Haeckel published "Engineering Customer Experiences" in Marketing Management, coining the term and defining experience as "the 'take-away' impression formed by people's encounters with products, services and businesses."

+In 1998, B. Joseph Pine II and James H. Gilmore published "Welcome to the Experience Economy" in the Harvard Business Review, arguing that businesses must orchestrate memorable events for customers and that the experience itself becomes the product.
+Their 1999 book The Experience Economy became a foundational text in the field.

+In 1999, Bernd Schmitt of Columbia Business School published "Experiential Marketing" in the Journal of Marketing Management, introducing Strategic Experiential Modules (SEMs) covering sensory, affective, cognitive, physical, and relational dimensions of experience.
+Schmitt later published Customer Experience Management (2003), outlining a systematic framework for managing CX.

+In 2011, Bruce Temkin and Jeanne Bliss co-founded the Customer Experience Professionals Association (CXPA), the first independent non-profit organisation dedicated to the advancement of customer experience as a professional discipline.

 Customer experience management

 Customer experience management is the process that companies use to oversee and track all interactions with a customer during their relationship.
 This involves the strategy of building around the needs of individual customers.
 According to Jeananne Rae, companies are realizing that "building great consumer experiences is a complex enterprise, involving strategy, integration of technology, orchestrating business models, brand management and CEO commitment".

-Beyond survey-based measures such as Net Promoter Score, Customer Satisfaction, and Customer Effort Score, many organizations now employ comprehensive Customer Experience Management frameworks.
-These approaches combine behavioral analytics, emotional sentiment analysis, and operational data to provide a more integrated understanding of customer journeys and organizational performance across touchpoints.

 In 2020, the global CEM market was valued at $7.54 billion, and is expected to grow with a CAGR of 17.5% from 2021 to 2028.
 Top companies in the customer experience industry include: